Lake Kronotskoye

 Lake Kronotskoye (Кроноцкое озеро) is a triangle-shaped lake located in Kamchatka Krai, Russia, 30 km north of the Valley of Geysers and 40 km away from the east coast of the Kamchatka Peninsula.
-It is named after the nearby volcano Kronotsky, part of the Eastern Range, whose name presumably derives from Itelmen krának, "high stone mountain."
+It is named after the nearby volcano Kronotsky, part of the Eastern Range, whose name presumably derives from Itelmen krának, “high stone mountain”.
 It was formed about 10,000 years ago when lava and pyroclastic flows from eruptions of the Kronotsky and Krasheninnikov volcanoes dammed the Kronotskaya River.

 Lake Kronotskoye covers an area of 246 km2 and has an average depth of 58 m and a volume of 14.2 km3.
-The lake drains an area of 2330 km2, with the Listvennichnaya, Unana and Uzon being the largest rivers to flow into it.
+The lake drains an area of 2330 km2, with the Listvennichnaya, Unana, and Uzon being the largest rivers to flow into it.
 The lake drains into Kronotskaya River in its southeast corner, which flows 39 km southeast into the Pacific Ocean.

-Lake Kronotskoye freezes over from late December to mid-May to a depth of one metre.
+Lake Kronotskoye freezes over from late December to mid-May to a depth of one meter.
 It is a dimictic lake, reaching isothermy in July and late November.
 The water is cold even in summer, not exceeding 16 °C even at its warmest in September.
 The pH at the surface decreases from 8.7 to 8.0 during the growing season.